-Organic raw agave inulin powder is a "Super Fiber" that has a neutral, clean, mildly sweet flavor that not only works like fiber, but also as a prebiotic to promote complete intestinal health.
+Organic raw agave inulin powder is a "Super Fiber" that has a neutral, clean, mildly sweet flavor (about 40% as sweet as sugar) that not only works like fiber, but also as a prebiotic to promote complete intestinal health.
 Inulin has a minimal impact on blood sugar, making it generally considered suitable for diabetics and potentially helpful in managing blood sugar.

 Inulins are a group of naturally occurring sugars produced by many types of plants.
 They belong to a class of carbohydrates known as fructans.
 Inulin is used increasingly in foods, because it has unusual nutritional characteristics.
 There is solid evidence for its efficacy as a prebiotic to promote intestinal health, and in products for diabetics, inulin can be a useful sugar substitute.
 Organic Inulin from agave has the added benefit of being very soluble in cold water, meaning it can be incorporated into beverages, bakery products, dairy products like cheese and yogurts and used as a healthy fat substitute with regard to taste and texture, but without the high calories.